CelaDaniel/inventory-application/README.md

 - clone this repository to your local machine
 - run `npm install` inside /inventory-application
 - create a .env file and set the `MONGODB_URI` of your MongoDB Cluster.
-- you can then start the server with `npm run serverstart`
+- start the server with `npm run serverstart`
 - visit the website in your browser at http://localhost:3000/

 ## Screenshots: